docmcfly/baszar/README.md

 - Medoo - I use a fork of the medoo project: https://medoo.in/ (/classes/class_Medoo.php)
 - Database: sqlLite database (/database/ )

 My solution worked with a Wifi.
 You have to find out with which Wifi stick you can set up an access point.
-But this is not a part of this project here on GibHub.
+But this is not a part of this project here on GitHub.